-A confirmation of enrollment is your proof that you are enrolled in a programme at CBS.
+A confirmation of enrolment is your proof that you are enrolled in a programme at CBS.
 You can only get a confirmation of enrolment if you are fully accepted to CBS.

 To get a confirmation of enrolment, send your acceptance letter to email@example.com.
 We will make the confirmation and send it to you by email as a PDF file.